xrutayisire/react-js-cron/README.md

   displayError?: boolean

   /**
-   * Triggered when the cron component detect an error with the value */ onError?:
+   * Triggered when the cron component detects an error with the value */ onError?:
     | (error: {